Which bed to choose for a baby?

 OLIVER FURNITURE Junior Wood Mini+ Bed, Oak

-Sofa beds
+Bench beds

-- 2-in-1: can serve as a sofa by day, bed by night.
+- 2-in-1: can be used as a sofa during the day, bed at night.

 - Ideal for older children's rooms or small spaces.

-- Often evolving.
+- Often adjustable.

 Disadvantages